 I climbed into the passenger seat and pulled out my phone.
-Daniel and I were on our way to Jersey City from a campground in Central New York.
+Daniel and I were on our way to Liberty Harbor RV Park in Jersey City from a campground in Central New York.
 It was Daniel’s turn to drive which meant I was in charge of navigation.

 “Check it out!”
 I said excitedly.
 “We’re going through Scranton, Pennsylvania today!”

 “No!
 Really?”
 Daniel asked.
 “I thought we were driving across New York.”

 “Really!”
 I enthused.
 “Our route takes us through the northeast corner of Pennsylvania.
 We’ll be in Scranton at lunchtime.”

 “Well we should see where The Office was filmed!” said Daniel.

 “Damn skippy!”
 I agreed.
 So I did some last-minute research on The Office shooting locations while Daniel drove south.